assimbly/runtime/README.md

 A flow is configured with key-values.
 The key-values are stored in a [Java Treemap](https://beginnersbook.com/2013/12/treemap-in-java-with-example/)
 Multiple flows in a connector can be configure with a list of Treemaps.

-The easiest way to generate the Treemap is to convert it from an file (XML,JSON or YAML are supported).
+The easiest way to generate the Treemap is to convert it from an file (XML, JSON and YAML are supported).
 Another possibility is using the
 GUI of [Assimbly Gateway](https://github.com/assimbly/gateway).

 ## Management